gwannon/ideasRoleras/Point-n-click/03CreateAdventureGame.md

 Once the duration is decided, you need to proceed as when creating a character: choose their resolution, two topics, and select their developer.
 Resolution:

 * **CGA:** The low resolution and lack of color in these adventures make it difficult to interact with on-screen elements.
 All possible rolls have a -1 penalty.
-Fortunately, players can place pixels (at the GM's discretion) to transform one object or clickable element into another, provided they are very similar.
+Fortunately, players can place pixels (at the GM's discretion) to transform one object or clickable item into another, provided they are very similar.
 For example, they could transform a candle into a lit stick of dynamite.
 Also, with so few colors, forget about creating color-based puzzles.
 * **EGA:** AGs in EGA have an acceptable and normal amount of color and resolution and neither add to nor detract from the adventures.
 * **VGA:** The higher resolution of VGA means that more extra pixels must be used than usual, because everything has more pixels, so every pixel expenditure costs one extra pixel.
 The resolution also causes Find the single pixels rolls to have an extra penalty of -1.